 - One Mile Creek landowner stewardship guide – (prepared by NPCA)

-Our water monitoring program began April 2010 and all data collected will be used to monitor for trends and quality improvement or degradation.
-You can read the latest watershed report card is on our site.
+A water monitoring program began April 2010 and the data collected is used to monitor for trends and quality improvement or degradation.
+You can read the latest watershed report card on our new website.

 One Mile Creek Stewardship Guide

 FOMC initiated the idea to create a comprehensive Stewardship Guide to educate and inform landowners along the One Mile Creek as well as other members of the community.
 For those living along the creek, this guide provides an invaluable resource in terms of learning what landowners can do to protect the water quality within One Mile Creek and the habitat surrounding it.

 With the generous help of the NPCA, the Landowner Stewardship Guides were completed and hand delivered to landowners within a 30-meter buffer zone of the One Mile Creek.
 Additional mail-outs were sent to landowners within the watershed of One Mile Creek, as well as more hand deliveries by FOMC volunteers.
 The Stewardship Guide is available online on the FOMC website.

 FOMC along with NPCA has undertaken the initiative to do several riparian plantings along the One Mile Creek.
 Riparian planting is putting in native plant species along the creek edge to create a buffer zone.
 Maintaining a riparian buffer zone is important in improving water quality/quantity and to increase habitat to support healthy and diverse aquatic and terrestrial wildlife.